hunter-teacher-cert/cohort-3-summer-work-DrydenArt/methods/11_lessons/lesson00/00_Intro_Processing.md

 ## Prior Experience
 * Day 1 :  [Google Slide Presentation](Introduction_to_Processing) and [Slide Deck notes](SlideDeck_notes.md).
-* Unplugged Activity: Students have worked in small groups to write directions on how to make a PBJ, then tested them on the teacher, and worked iteratively to improve their directions.  [[source]](http://static.zerorobotics.mit.edu/docs/team-activities/ProgrammingPeanutButterAndJelly.pdf)
+* Unplugged Activity: Students have worked in small groups to write directions on how to make a PBJ, then tested them on the teacher, and worked iteratively to improve their directions.  [[site]](http://static.zerorobotics.mit.edu/docs/team-activities/ProgrammingPeanutButterAndJelly.pdf) and [[document]](ProgrammingPeanutButterAndJelly.pdf)
 * Debrief: Students have discussed the differences in the ways computers and people work, the importance of iterative work.

 ## Warm Up